JSK-KML/Python-Programming-2/docs/tutorials/chapter-functions-tutorial-1.md

 ---

+### **Scenario 14: Road Trip Planner**

+You are planning a road trip from Ipoh to Kuala Lumpur.
+Your friend asks you two questions:

+1. "How long will the trip take?" - Calculate travel time based on distance and average speed.

+2. "How much is the toll?" - Toll rate is RM0.15 per km.

+**Test with these details:**

+Distance: 350km, Average speed: 90km/h

+---

 ## **Exercise 2: Code Improvement** <Badge type="tip" text="Question" />

 **The following code snippets function correctly, but they are written poorly.
 Your task is to IMPROVE them.**